Package epispot

 Related Work

-- covasim by the Institute for Disease Modeling offers agent-based stochastic models which epispot unfortunately does not support as of yet
+- covasim by the Institute for Disease Modeling offers agent-based stochastic models as opposed to epispot's compartmental modeling structure

-- CovsirPhy by @lisphilar offers greater support for loading and analyzing real COVID-19 data, which epispot strives to add soon
+- CovsirPhy by @lisphilar offers greater support for loading and analyzing real COVID-19 data instead of running simulations

 Authors